gvwilson/sensibleadventures/nardica/old.md

 ## Chapter 6

-Iffy woke the next morning to the sound of the Marines arriving.
-Two squads of eight came first, each wearing a full exoskeleton and carrying a bulky pack.
-Two squads of inductees trudged behind them, straining under packs that were only slightly smaller.
 In between, Dr. Johel rode a little motorized scooter with Johnson Wales sitting awkwardly on the back.

 "Because Rothera Core ran a few sims," Dr. Johel explained testily to Uncle Jack